ericchapman/ruby_wamp_client/README.md

  - topic [String] - The topic to subscribe to
  - handler [lambda] - The handler(args, kwargs, details) when an event is received
  - options [Hash] - The options for the subscription
- - callback [lambda] - The callback(subscription, error, details) called to signal if the subscription was a success or not
+ - callback [block] - The callback(subscription, error, details) called to signal if the subscription was a success or not

 To subscribe, do the following